 And as a fundamental Canadian institution, the CBC comes through when we need it most.

 Think of the 2013 Calgary flood, or the 2016 Fort McMurray fire, when local CBC journalists worked around the clock in difficult conditions to keep us informed.
-Just this year, when Hurricane Fiona knocked most news stations off the air, the CBC created a lite version of its broadcast so that residents could continue to receive critical information.
-It kept broadcasting until other news stations could get back on their feet.
+Just last year, when Hurricane Fiona knocked most news stations off the air, the CBC created a lite version of its broadcast so that residents could continue to receive critical information.
+It now continues to provide low bandwidth news services to communities with limited internet access.

 The CBC is our national public square – it provides a platform for healthy and democratic discourse, protects and promotes Canadian storytelling, and helps keep us safe and informed.